sonic-net/SONiC/doc/mgmt/SONiC_OC_FDB_get_support_HLD.md

 | 0.1 | 09/10/2019  |  Venkatesan Mahalingam      | Initial version                   |

 # About this Manual
-This document provides general information about FDB management get interfaces in SONiC.
+This document provides general information about FDB management GET operation for FDB-table in SONiC.
 # Scope
-Covers Northbound get interface for the FDB feature, as well as Unit Test cases.
+Covers Northbound GET request for the FDB entries, as well as Unit Test cases.

 # Definition/Abbreviation